SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Init

--   Init is a npm package `@brontosaurus/init`.
+-   Init is an npm package `@brontosaurus/init`.
--   Init package includes functions and CLI command for database initialization.
+-   Init package includes functions and CLI commands for database initialization.

 ## N